 It’s a mantra from the Left that Social Security benefits are low compared with the pensions provided in other countries, and therefore we should fix Social Security by raising taxes instead of reducing benefits.
 For instance, the Century Foundation argues that Social Security’s benefit levels are far from overly generous and, internationally, rank near the bottom in the share of a retired worker’s past earnings that they replace.

-The Century Foundation accurately points out that most OECD countries offer significantly higher pension-replacement rates — that is, pension benefits relative to pre-retirement earnings — than does the U.S. Essentially the same point has been made by, among others, the Center on Budget and Policy Priorities
+#ad#The Century Foundation accurately points out that most OECD countries offer significantly higher pension-replacement rates — that is, pension benefits relative to pre-retirement earnings — than does the U.S. Essentially the same point has been made by, among others, the Center on Budget and Policy Priorities, the National Academy of Social Insurance, and the AFL-CIO.

 Now, one reason to be skeptical of this argument is that Medicare benefits are generous relative to other countries’ old-age health-care benefits, and yet the Left wants to fix Medicare the same way it wants to fix the allegedly stingy Social Security program: by raising taxes rather than reducing benefits.